-By using an example of gender-based stereotypes from our course, First Steps in Child Care: An Orientation, we will discuss ways that you can help children learn to treat one another fairly.
+By using an example of gender-based stereotypes from our course, First Steps in Child Care: An Orientation, we will discuss ways that you can help children learn to treat one another fairly and work together.

 Have you noticed boys excluding girls from “real boy” play or from activities involving strength?
 When you see children express stereotypes, talk with children about how these attitudes and comments are based on false information.